jonathanstathakis/wine_analysis_hplc_uv/src/wine_analysis_hplc_uv/notebooks/xgboost_modeling/xgboost_notes.md

 ergo `cross_validate` is the more powerful of the two.

-2023-11-15 17:08:07 - @amazonmachinelearning_2023 says that macro F1 score is an appropriate measure for multiclass problems. döring_2018 suggests that the weighted average is acceptable as well. @baeldung_2020 suggests F1 score. says the F1 score is the harmonic mean of precision and recall. @bromberg_2023 of Investopaedia says that the harmonic mean is the arithmatic mean of the reciprocals, and is useful when calculating averages of rates or ratios.`
+2023-11-15 17:08:07 - @amazonmachinelearning_2023 says that macro F1 score is an appropriate measure for multiclass problems. döring_2018 suggests that the weighted average is acceptable as well. @baeldung_2020 suggests F1 score. says the F1 score is the harmonic mean of precision and recall. @bromberg_2023 of Investopaedia says that the harmonic mean is the arithmatic mean of the reciprocals, and is useful when calculating averages of rates or ratios.

+2023-11-15 18:26:57 - commited the changes made implementing smote and move to `cross_validate`, see commit 06fa692.
+Current setup is not able to grow trees during cross-validation though.
+A problem for later that can be solved a number of ways.
+Now I want to expose as many parameters as possible at the top level model class APIs to enable to me to customise the pipes from one position.
+Firstly, I am looking to quickly produce a CUPRAC model.